ojd2/JS_Control_MVC/README.md

 ```

 When Tasks are entered, use the following procedure to initiate an object.
-The object takes the following Task and captures it as an Obj.
-The Obj is then
+The object takes the following Task and captures it as an `Obj`.
+The `Obj` is then
 passed onto the concrete entity TodoList above.
 We can use the prototype method
 to do just that.

 ```
 TodoList.prototype.addTaskToList = function( obj ){
   return this.TodoList.push( obj );
 };

 ```
 We have a simple removeAt procedure.
 This is used for when Todo Tasks may
 be selected in order to delete.
 The following procedure returns the
 concrete entity array and splices the index of the item.
 The index is assigned
-using a simple indexOf procedure below.
+using a simple `indexOf` procedure below.

  ```
 TodoList.prototype.removeAt = function( index ){
   this.TodoList.splice( index, 1 );
 };
 ```

 Next we have a count prototype procedure that simply keeps track of
 all objects (Todo Tasks) created and stored into our inherited concrete entity.